Clinton431/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 1. Why you need to map an array ?
 2. Why we need keys during mapping an array ?
 3. What is the importance of destructuring your code ?
 4. Does destructuring make your code clean and easy to read ?
+Both clean and easy to read.

 ## Exercises: Level 2